Child Custody | Divorce | Family

 In many cases, a judge will require the other parent to attend alcohol abuse classes or enter a rehabilitation program before they can be eligible to modify a custodial ruling against them.

 How Courts Respond to Allegations of Substance Abuse

 Claims of alcoholism must be proven.
 The court takes into account recommendations from child custody evaluators, the evidence presented, as well as testimony impacting a ruling on your case.
 Learn more about each factor below.

 If your ex disputes your claims of alcoholism against them, a judge may order a child custody evaluation.
 This involves a third-party evaluator (usually a mental health professional) observing your child and how they interact with each parent in the home setting as well as in the outside-the-home environment.

 The evaluator may conduct various mental health tests on you and your spouse.
 These tests are done to identify any underlying psychological conditions that could negatively affect parenting abilities.
 A family court judge will usually rely heavily on the recommendations of a child custody evaluator.

 In addition to the recommendations of the child custody evaluator, a judge takes into account all the evidence presented.
 This will include such things as pictures of broken furniture after your ex comes home drunk, videos of erratic behavior while drinking, and unsafe conditions for your child due to the alcohol dependency of your ex.

-Testimony from those who have witnessed your ex’s alcoholism and its effects Is typically the final element in a brief for custody
+Testimony from those who have witnessed your ex’s alcoholism and its effects is typically the final element in a brief for custody.

 Your ex will have the opportunity to present their character witnesses as well as witnesses who may refute your claims.
-This is why it is important to work with a proven child custody lawyer to ensure that you are fully prepared before you go to court.
+This is why it is important to work with a child custody lawyer to ensure that you are fully prepared before you go to court.

 In most cases, it is against the law to disobey court-ordered custodial agreements.
 However, if you believe that your child is in imminent danger, you have the right to refuse visitation until the matter is taken up with the courts.